iZemil/job/interview/getting-started.md

 2. **Show enthusiasm and smile:** It is important to show enthusiasm for the opportunity to interview and the position you are applying for.
 People who are confident and enthusiastic about a job opportunity tend to be happy and excited to participate in an interview.
 3. **Be prepared to answer questions:** Be prepared to answer common interview questions, as well as any specific questions related to the position or company.

-**_Here are some common soft skills questions that may be asked in an interview:_**
+## General soft skill questions

 ### Tell me about yourself

-Prepare a compelling, personalized story that you can share in a short amount of time (around 45 seconds) that highlights a unique aspect of your personality or experiences.
-Build an elevator pitch for your personal brand.
+Prepare a compelling, personalized story that you can share in a short amount of time (around 45 seconds) that highlights a unique aspect of your personality or experiences - _**build an elevator pitch for your personal brand**_.

 :::tip
 Avoid cliches.
 Be different. **Be bold.** Every single person who comes in as a _passionate, hard worker, excited about JavaScript_.
 This is your chance to _set yourself apart._ Don’t blow it.